bobbyhiddn/Magi_CLI/README.md

 2. **MAGI_CLI Sanctum** - This is an IDE for MAGI_CLI that responds to casting spells and creating commands with animations and sound effects.
 It will have the same goal as the CLI itself, which is to both have fun functionality and to supercharge your terminal experience.

 3. **MAGI_CLI VSCode Extension** - This will be an extension that allows you to have the fun and functionality of MAGI_CLI in VSCode.
 I want to incorporate the animations and sound effects from the Sanctum into this extension.

+### Contributing

+If you would like to contribute to the project, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.